Landscape Analysis for Surrogate Models in the Evolutionary Black-Box Context: Background

 The \emph{Covariance Matrix Adaptation Evolution Strategy} (CMA-ES) proposed by~\cite{hansen1996adapting} has become one of the most successful algorithms in the field of continuous black-box optimization.
 Its pseudocode is outlined in Algorithm~\ref{alg:wacmaes}.

-After generating $\lambda$ new candidate solutions using the mean $\gn{\mm}$ of the mutation distribution added to a random Gaussian mutation with covariance matrix $\gn{\CC}$ in generation $\gen$ (line~\ref{ln:offspring}), the fitness function $\BB$ is evaluated for the new offspring (line~\ref{ln:eval}).
-The new mean $\gnp{\mm}$ of the mutation distribution is computed as the weighted sum of the $\mu$ best points among the $\lambda$ ordered offspring $\xx_1, \ldots, \xx_\lambda$ (line~\ref{ln:mean}).
+After generating $\lambda$ new candidate solutions using the mean $\gn{\mm}$ of the mutation distribution added to a random Gaussian mutation with covariance matrix $\gn{\CC}$ in generation $\gen$ (step~\ref{ln:offspring}), the fitness function $\BB$ is evaluated for the new offspring (step~\ref{ln:eval}).
+The new mean $\gnp{\mm}$ of the mutation distribution is computed as the weighted sum of the $\mu$ best points among the $\lambda$ ordered offspring $\xx_1, \ldots, \xx_\lambda$ (step~\ref{ln:mean}).

-The sum of consecutive successful mutation steps of the algorithm in the search space $(\gnp{\mm}-\gn{\mm})/\gn{\sigma}$ is utilized to compute two \emph{evolution path} vectors $\vmat{p}_\sigma$ and $\vmat{p}_c$ (line~\ref{ln:pathsigma}).
+The sum of consecutive successful mutation steps of the algorithm in the search space $(\gnp{\mm}-\gn{\mm})/\gn{\sigma}$ is utilized to compute two \emph{evolution path} vectors $\vmat{p}_\sigma$ and $\vmat{p}_c$ (step~\ref{ln:pathsigma}).
 Successful steps are tracked in the sampling space and stored in $\vmat{p}_\sigma$ using the transformation $\gn{\CC}^{-1/2}$.
-The evolution path $\vmat{p}_c$ is calculated similarly to $\vmat{p}_\sigma$; however, the coordinate system is not changed (line~\ref{ln:pathC}).
+The evolution path $\vmat{p}_c$ is calculated similarly to $\vmat{p}_\sigma$; however, the coordinate system is not changed (step~\ref{ln:pathC}).
 The two remaining evolution path elements are a decay factor $c_\sigma$ decreasing the impact of successful steps with increasing generations, and $\mu_w$ used to normalize the variance of $\vmat{p}_\sigma$.

-The covariance matrix adaptation (line~\ref{ln:updateC}) is performed using \emph{rank-one} and \emph{rank-$\mu$} updates.
+The covariance matrix adaptation (step~\ref{ln:updateC}) is performed using \emph{rank-one} and \emph{rank-$\mu$} updates.
 The rank-one update utilizes $\vmat{p}_c$ to calculate the covariance matrix $\vmat{p}_c\vmat{p}_c^\top$.
-The rank-$\mu$ update cummulates successful steps of $\mu$ best individuals in matrix $\CC_\mu$ (line~\ref{ln:cmu}).
+The rank-$\mu$ update cummulates successful steps of $\mu$ best individuals in matrix $\CC_\mu$ (step~\ref{ln:cmu}).

-The step-size $\sigma$ (line~\ref{ln:updatesigma}) is updated according to the ratio between the evolution path length $\|\vmat{p}_\sigma\|$ and the expected length of a random evolution path.
+The step-size $\sigma$ (step~\ref{ln:updatesigma}) is updated according to the ratio between the evolution path length $\|\vmat{p}_\sigma\|$ and the expected length of a random evolution path.
 If the ratio is greater than 1, the step-size is increasing, and decreasing otherwise.

 The CMA-ES uses restart strategies to deal with multimodal fitness landscapes and to avoid being trapped in local optima.
 A multi-start strategy where the population size is doubled in each restart $n_\text{r}$ is referred to as IPOP-CMA-ES~\citep{auger2005restart}.